department-of-veterans-affairs/va.gov-team/products/platform/platform-website/platform-website-product-outline.md

 ## Problem Statement

-VSP has created a myriad of documentation to help our customers (i.e. VFS teams) work seamlessly and iteratively to build great products.
-However, platform documentation is a not easily navigable and frequently not actionable, which:
+The Platform has created a myriad of documentation to help our customers work seamlessly and iteratively to build great products.
+However, documentation is a not easily navigable and frequently not actionable, which:

-- Causes a large support burden for VSP, therefore
+- Causes a large support burden for Platform Teams, therefore
 - Frustrating our customers, and
-- Potentially resulting in products on VA.gov that don't meet VSP standards.
+- Potentially results in products on VA.gov that don't meet Platform standards.

 _HMW enable Platform Teams to be responsible for populating and maintaining the Platform Website?_